A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Operator Learning and the Data Requirement for DeepONet

 \subsection{Limitations of DeepONet}

-Beyond computational break-even, DeepONet has structural limitations that restrict its applicability.
-Training requires thousands of input-output function pairs.
-Our beam experiment used 5,000 load-deflection pairs, each requiring a forward solve.
-For problems where generating training data is expensive---the same problems where DeepONet might help---this creates a chicken-and-egg problem where training data generation dominates the total cost.
+DeepONet has structural limitations beyond the cost comparison.
+Training requires thousands of input-output function pairs; the beam experiment used 5{,}000 load-deflection pairs, each from a separate forward solve.
+For the expensive forward models where operator learning is most attractive, this data-generation step may dominate the total cost before training begins.

 The branch network samples the input function at fixed sensor locations.
-Once trained, the network expects input functions sampled at exactly those locations.
-If sensor placement changes, a common occurrence in field monitoring, the network must be retrained.
-Similarly, DeepONet learns the operator for a specific domain geometry.
-Change the beam length, add a notch, or modify boundary locations, and the trained network is invalid.
-Unlike finite element solvers that handle arbitrary geometries through mesh generation, DeepONet embeds the geometry into its learned weights.
+After training, the network expects input functions sampled at exactly those locations.
+A change in sensor placement, which happens often in field monitoring, requires retraining.
+DeepONet also learns the operator for a specific domain geometry.
+Changing the beam length, adding a notch, or modifying boundary locations invalidates the trained network.
+Finite element solvers handle arbitrary geometries through mesh generation, whereas DeepONet embeds the geometry into its learned weights.

-DeepONet also breaks translational invariance.
-PDEs like the wave equation and beam equation have this symmetry---shifting the entire domain in space does not change the solution.
-A beam from $x = 0$ to $x = L$ behaves identically to one from $x = 2$ to $x = 2 + L$ under the same loading.
-DeepONet does not respect this; it treats these as entirely different problems requiring separate learned mappings.
-This increases the effective complexity of the learning problem and the data required to cover the input space.
+DeepONet also does not automatically encode symmetries such as translational invariance.
+A beam from $x = 0$ to $x = L$ and an equivalent beam from $x = 2$ to $x = 2 + L$ satisfy the same shifted governing equation under the same shifted loading.
+A standard DeepONet, however, treats the coordinate values as distinct inputs.
+Unless the architecture or training procedure accounts for that symmetry, the learning problem has greater effective complexity and requires more data to cover the same physical behavior.

-These limitations suggest the ideal application for operator learning: digital twins where geometry and material properties are fixed but boundary and initial conditions vary.
-Consider a specific bridge or building instrumented with sensors.
-The structure does not change, so geometry is fixed.
-Material properties are characterized once.
-But loading conditions vary continuously---traffic, wind, seismic events.
-Training DeepONet or a PINN on this fixed geometry with varied loadings creates a fast surrogate for real-time structural health monitoring.
-Zhang et al. \citep{Zhang2023DeepONettunnel} demonstrated this approach for real-time settlement prediction during tunnel construction, fusing simulation and monitoring data through a multi-fidelity DeepONet.
-The upfront training cost amortizes over years of continuous queries, and the fixed sensor locations match the network's architectural constraints.
+These limitations relax when geometry, material properties, and sensor locations stay fixed.
+A bridge, building, or tunnel section instrumented for long-term monitoring has a fixed domain, while loading and boundary conditions vary through time.
+In that setting, a trained operator can serve as a fast surrogate once many queries offset the upfront training cost. \citet{Xu2024DeepONettunnel} demonstrated this type of application for real-time settlement prediction during tunnel construction using a multi-fidelity DeepONet that fuses simulation and monitoring data.